mui/mui-x/docs/data/introduction/licensing/licensing.md

 ## Next.js integration

-### Next.js app
+### Next.js App Router

-When using Next.js app, you have multiple options to install the license key.
+When using Next.js App Router, you have multiple options to install the license key.

 1. If your [`layout.js`](https://nextjs.org/docs/app/api-reference/file-conventions/layout) is using `'use client'`, you can set the license key in it: